 James W. Jones

 James Jones is the Director of the Florida Climate Institute.
-Dr. Jones is a Distinguished Service Professor in the Agricultural and Biological Engineering Department, retiring from the department in 2010.
+Dr. Jones is a Distinguished Service Professor Emeritus in the Agricultural and Biological Engineering Department, retiring from the department in 2010.
 He has built a remarkable career based on using computer simulation to integrate scientific knowledge for use in agricultural decision-making.
 His work has been acknowledged through his advanced rank at the university, through numerous awards and honors, and through the careers of many scientists he has trained.
 Dr. Jones was elected to the National Academy of Engineering in 2012.

 Computer simulations are mathematical models of real-world situations.
 The ability of computer models to predict real-world outcomes has made them central to many fields of study.
 Mathematical equations and numerical methods are used to combine scientific knowledge and historical data about a subject of interest.
 In Jones' case, that subject was cropping systems.
 These simulations can then be used to predict what might happen under selected weather, soil, and management conditions.

 Jones started his career at a time when computers were making it possible to bring together complex systems of equations and large amounts of data.
 Many workers were producing models, but often the models had a narrow research focus.
 Jones saw that the ability of crop models to take into account many variables and to play out many scenarios could be extremely useful to agricultural producers and to policy makers.
 He sought to create a computer-based application that would allow people outside of research labs to use crop models, produce meaningful results, and interpret those results.
 Jones took models for several crops that used different terms and methods and reworked them so that they could all fit into a unified modeling scheme, effectively creating a standard framework for additional crops.
 He also added more components to the models, including soil fertility and pest management.
 This modular approach made it was simpler to extend the model to more crops and to more complex scenarios.